ribahshaikh/sql_retail_sales_project1/README.md

 WHERE category='Beauty'
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a query to find all transactions where the total_sale is greater than 1000.**:
 ```sql
 SELECT
     *